LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 3. Additional Resources

 ## Course Material
+Coming Soon

 ## Additional Resources
+Coming Soon

-### Disclaimers/Note
+## Disclaimers/Note
-1. The course primarily focuses on my (Licia's) plotter painting practice.
-Audiences will have to adopt and adjust according to their own setup.
+1. The course primarily focuses on sharing my (Licia's) plotter painting practice.
+Audiences will have to adjust according to their own setup.
 This is especially important regarding machine operation.
-Always follow instructions and safety rules provided by your machine.
+Always follow instructions and safety rules provided by your machine manufacturers.
 2. The course is free and open to all.
-Unless otherwise mentioned, none of the materials/machines shown in the course is sponsored.
+Unless otherwise mentioned, this course contains no paid promotions of any product.
+Opinions towards machine and materials are my own.